akashm776/otco/README.md

 | OT-Mix stratified | 100% stratified | More permissive OT | incomplete | incomplete | — | — | Confounded diagnostic run |

 **Main conclusion:** OT-Mix can find meaningful hard negatives on CUB-200.
 Ungated OT-Mix does not reliably beat the baseline, and mixed-gated OT-Mix does not improve the overall average. **Adaptive gated OT-Mix with random batching remains the best observed run**, with 1.44% Avg R@1 vs. 1.38% for the baseline.
 This is a promising one-seed result, not yet a general claim.

+> **Next run:** Phase III extends the best current setting by replacing batch-local OT support with a larger randomly sampled cached image pool.
+Instead of running OT over the current B=64 batch images, the new run computes OT over current batch texts × N=128 detached cached image embeddings, using the same alpha ramping and gating logic.

 ---